maganezf/maganezf/README.md

 ### Experience:

 <p align="center">
- I have more than 1,5 years of experience in software development.
+ I have more than 1,5 years of experience in Frontend Software Development.
 </p>

 ### Languages, Technologies & Tools: